-Aldrich Guest House Galena IL Bed & Breakfast History
+Aldrich Guest House - Galena Bed & Breakfast History

 In 1853, J. Russell Jones, who later built Galena's grandest mansion, the Belvedere, built a major addition in the Greek Revival style.
-President Grant appointed his good friend Jones as Minister to Belgium in 1869.
+President Grant appointed his good friend J. Russell as Minister to Belgium in 1869.

 Ulysses S. Grant was entertained "in the spacious double parlors" of the house by Robert H. McClellan, an Illinois State Senator, lawyer and the President of the Bank of Galena and later the National Bank of Galena.
 McClellan and his wife, Clara, lived in the home for over 40 years.
 It was McClellan who further added to the house adopting Italianate architectural details.
-It is said that Grant's troops trained on the "green" between the Aldrich house and its neighbor Congressman Elihu B. Washburne's house.
-Both Lincoln and Mark Twain were visitors to the house during the McClellan years.
+Grant's troops trained on the "green" between the Aldrich and its neighbor Congressman Elihu B. Washburne's home.

 Ownership of the Aldrich House then changed hands several times.
 At the turn of the 20th century it was a country club that featured tennis and lawn bowling.
 The Dr. Edward Bench family owned the house from the early 1920's until 1967 when it was purchased the Crowe family.
-The Crowes discovered an album of newspaper clippings which traced McClellan's career, and his close association with Grant and Galena itself from the mid to late 1800's.
+The Crowes discovered an album of newspaper clippings which traced McClellan's career, his close association and entertaining in the home of President Lincoln, U.S. Grant and Mark Twain.